Springfield, IL’s Local Resource for Workers’ Compensation Law

 Appealing Your Denied Claim

 When a workers’ comp claim is denied, the employer must provide reasoning for the denial.
 Upon denial, you may want to appeal your claim.
 This involves presenting your case in front of the Workers’ Compensation Commission to prove your claims and receive the benefits that you deserve.
-If your claim has been denied – contact LaMarca right away for more information about the appeals process!
+If your claim has been denied – contact LaMarca Law Office right away for more information about the appeals process.

 Overuse Syndrome is a term that refers to an injury that affects a specific part of the body due to repeated use and subjecting the body part to too much stress over a long period of time.
 These injuries are common in office jobs.
 However, overuse syndrome can occur in any occupation – here are some common ones: